ERC Viewpoints: The Future of the EU after Brexit

 Wednesday 27th January @ 6pm

-In the first of our 2021 ERC Viewpoints webinars, ERC president Lord Lamont will host Yanis Varoufakis in a timely discussion of the future of the European Union following Britain’s departure.
-Lord Lamont and Yanis Varoufakis’ discussion will likely cover the hopes and fears for the future and the probable effect of Britain’s exit from the EU.
-After touching on the negotiation of the Brexit deal, we hope to hear an outline of Mr Varoufakis’ own vision for the European Union.
+In the first of our 2021 ERC Viewpoints webinars, ERC president Lord Lamont hosted Yanis Varoufakis in a timely discussion of the future of the European Union following Britain’s departure.
+Lord Lamont and Yanis Varoufakis’ discussion covered the hopes and fears for the future and the probable effect of Britain’s exit from the EU.
+After touching on the negotiation of the Brexit deal, we heard an outline of Mr Varoufakis’ own vision for the European Union.

 Yanis Varoufakis is a member of Greece’s Parliament and parliamentary leader of MeRA25, the Greek political party belonging to DiEM25 – Europe’s first transnational paneuropean movement.
 Previously, he served as Greece’s Finance Minister during the first six months of 2015.
 In his own words, Varoufakis was “thrust onto the public scene by Europe’s inane handling of an inevitable crisis”.
 In January 2015 he was elected to Greece’s Parliament with the largest majority in the country and served as Greece’s Finance Minister (January to July 2015).
 During his term he experienced first hand the authoritarian inefficiency of the European Union’s institutions and had to negotiate with the Eurogroup, the European Central Bank and the International Monetary Fund.
 Varoufakis resigned the finance ministry when he refused to sign a loan agreement that perpetuated Greece’s debt-deflationary cycle.